Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: LLM Fundamentals

 Lin \textit{et al.} proposed a novel EdgeFM approach in \cite{yang2023edgefm}.
 In particular, the edge devices will collect the sensor data from the environment, and then the local model can evaluate the uncertainty features of the collected data and the real-time network dynamics.
 After that, the local EdgeFM model will selectively upload the unseen data classes to query large models in the cloud, and the large models can periodically update a customized small-scale model at the network edge.
 Therefore, when the network environment changes, at the early stage, the local model can frequently query large models in the cloud, and then it can execute customized small models on edge devices at the late stage.
 Such a cooperative deployment can reduce the system overhead, and enable dynamic customization of local small models for edge devices.
 The experiment in \cite{yang2023edgefm} shows 3.2x lower end-to-end latency and achieve 34.3\% accuracy improvement than the baseline.

-Finally, Fig. \ref{fig-deploy} illustrates different LLM deployment strategies.
-Note that these approaches may be combined, e.g., deploying small-scale on-device LLMs and then using larger cloud models to update the local models periodically.
+Finally, Fig. \ref{fig-deploy} illustrates different LLM deployment strategies. \blue{Note that LLM’s requirements for storage and computational resources are the main motivations for developing various deployment strategies.
+For instance, the model size of Llama3-8b is around 5 GB, and therefore it is possible to be implemented at the network edge or even user devices, i.e., Snapdragon 8s Gen 3 mobile platform recently developed by Qualcomm.
+Similarly, Gemini Nano is less than 2 GB, and such a small size allows on-device deployment, e.g., Google plans to load Gemini Nano to its Pixel 8 smartphones.
+By contrast, large-scale LLMs require much more computation resources.
+For example, inference with Llama3-70b consumes at least 140 GB of GPU RAM.
+Using 2-bit quantization, the Llama3-70b can be implemented on a 24 GB consumer GPU, but such a low-precision quantization will significantly degrade the model accuracy.
+To this end, hybrid deployment methods such as cache-based and cooperative deployment are proposed.
+The key objective is to take advantage of large-scale LLM's high accuracy, while reducing the dependency on computational resources.} \blue{On the other hand}, these approaches may be combined, e.g., deploying small-scale on-device LLMs and then using larger cloud models to update the local models periodically.
 Given these deployment methods, many critical problems can then be investigated, e.g., service delay evaluation and task offloading, which still require more research efforts.
 For example, Chen \textit{et al.} proposed a NETGPT scheme in \cite{chen2024netgpt}, involving offload architecture, splitting architecture, and synergy architecture for cloud-edge collaboration.